 Luckily, there are plenty of mothers sharing photos of their postpartum bodies online so you can see what new motherhood really looks like, instead of the photoshopped celebrity bodies in magazines.

-#5: The Monotony Of Life With A Newborn
+New Mothers Be Prepared For #5: The Monotony Of Life With A Newborn

 Feed, poop, sleep.
 Feed, spit up, poop, sleep.
 The newborn stage is exhausting.
 Your baby needs you almost constantly, so you won’t get much in the way of downtime.
 The days can seem endless.

-Some mamas love the newborn stage; others aren’t quite so keen on it.
+Some mothers love the newborn stage; others aren’t quite so keen on it.
 Either way, you’re going to spend a lot of time trapped under a sleeping baby so make sure you save a Netflix series to keep you entertained.

 And remember, although it might not always feel like it, this stage will pass quickly.
 Really.
 Toddlerhood is just around the corner, and then you will barely get to sit down at all.

-#6: The Soreness After Birth
+New Mothers Be Prepared For #6: The Soreness After Birth

 Sitting down can be uncomfortable, peeing might hurt, and even walking might be out of the question.
 Your body has been through a lot and it’ll take a few days for the swelling to go down, so give yourself time and get plenty of rest.